How Does Substance Abuse Or Addiction Impact A Domestic Violence Case?

 Oklahoma Domestic Violence Laws

 The state of Oklahoma takes intimate partner violence very seriously.
-Domestic violence or domestic abuse criminal charges can apply to sexual abuse, physical violence, emotional abuse, and financial abuse.
+Domestic violence or domestic abuse criminal charges can apply to sexual abuse, physical violence, intimidation and harassment, emotional abuse, and financial abuse.

 Under Oklahoma Law, an individual commits an act of domestic violence if they threaten, attempt, or cause physical harm to a family member, intimate partner, or member of their household.
 In general, a threat alone is not sufficient to secure a charge of domestic violence.
 However, if the threat is accompanied by an attempt to cause harm, or if your actions give the victim reasonable cause to believe they will be hurt, this could result in a criminal charge.